opf/openproject/docs/user-guide/work-packages/edit-work-package/README.md

 ##  Update a work package in a work package table view

-In the work package table view you can not only open a single work package, but also trigger direct actions, such as logging time and costs, copying, downloading or deleting said work package.
-To access the quick context menu simply right-click any work package in a work package table view and select the preferred action.
+In the work package table view, you can not only open a single work package but also trigger direct actions such as logging time and costs, copying, downloading or deleting said work package.
+To access the quick context menu, simply right-click any work package in a work package table view and select the preferred action.

 ![Quick context menu in OpenProject work package table](quick-context-menu.png)

-You have the following options here:
+You have the following options:

 - **Open details view** - opens the details view of a work package on the right side of the screen.
 - **Open fullscreen view** - opens the detailed view of a work package across the entire screen.
 - **Log time** - opens a pop-up dialogue allowing you to [log time](/././time-and-costs/time-tracking/#log-time-in-the-work-package-view) directly to a work package without having to open it first.
 - **Log unit costs** - navigates you to the cost logging screen.
 Once you [log the costs](../../time-and-costs/cost-tracking/) and save the entry, you will return to the work package table view.
 - **Change project** - allows moving the selected work package to a different project.
 - **Copy** - opens a details view of a new work package on the right side of the screen.
-This new work package is an exact copy of the work package you selected, you can adjust any details and save it.
+This new work package is an exact copy of the work package you selected, but you can adjust any details you would like to change and then save it.
 - **Copy link to clipboard** - copies a short link to the selected work package to your clipboard.
 - **Copy to other project** - allows copying the selected work package to a different project.
 - **Delete** - deletes a work package.
 You will need to confirm the deletion.
-- **Download PDF** - downloads the selected work package in a PDF format.
+- **Download PDF** - downloads the selected work package as a PDF file.
-- **Download Atom** - downloads the selected work package in an Atom format.
+- **Download Atom** - downloads the selected work package as an Atom file.
 - **Indent hierarchy** - creates a child-parent relationship with the work package directly above.
 The work package you selected become the child work package.
 The work package directly above becomes the parent work package.
 - **Create new child** - opens a new work package on the right side of the screen.
 This new work package already has a child relationship to the work package you selected.

-If you have opened the quick context menu for a work package that has a parent work package, you will also have the
+If you have opened the quick context menu for a work package that has a parent work package, you will also see:

 - **Outdent hierarchy** option, which will remove the child-parent relationship.

-> Note: if you open the [Gantt view](../../gantt-chart/), the quick context menu will have different options than in the work package table view.
+> **Note**: if you open the [Gantt view](../../gantt-chart/), the quick context menu will have different options than in the work package table view.